demisto/content/Packs/Securonix/Integrations/Securonix/README.md

 ## Limitations
   - The `opened` argument for fetching and listing incidents is currently not filtering the only the opened incidents.
-    This is an open issue on the vendor side, currently happening on SNYPR Versions 6.2, 6,3.
+    This is an open issue on the vendor side.
-  - Every *fetch incidents* only the 10 most recent incidents are going to be fetched.
+  - Until version 6.3.1, the *max_fetch argument is not used.
+Hence, every *fetch incidents*, only the 10 most recent incidents are going to be fetched.